gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/clean_code.md

 ---
 title: "Clean Code: The good, the Bad and the Ugly"
-date: 2024-08-04T09:00:00+01:00
+date: 2024-12-13T09:00:00+01:00
 tags: ["programming", "softwareengineering"]
 draft: true
 ---

 _Clean Code_ by Robert C. Martin is a seminal programming book.
-A whole generation of developers, including myself, became better programmers by the Uncle Bob's advice.
+A whole generation of developers, including myself, became better programmers by Uncle Bob's advice.
 But after almost twenty years, does the book still hold up to its high standards?
 Was some advice given by _Clean Code_ questionable or even wrong?
 Are there better alternatives nowadays?

 To be fair, the author himself claims in the preface that "_some recommendations in the book are controversial and people might disagree_".
 In this article I try